Sanctuary Chief's Camp

-Call us on to start planning your holiday to Sanctuary Chief's Camp or take a look at our itineraries to Okavango Delta and Moremi
+Call us on to start planning your vacation to Sanctuary Chief's Camp or take a look at our itineraries to Botswana

 Sanctuary Chief's Camp is an exclusive bush lodge on Chief’s Island in the exclusive Mombo concession of the Moremi Game Reserve in Botswana.
 Refined and sophisticated, the lodge offers luxury accommodation as well as fantastic game viewing.

 Once the royal hunting grounds of Chief Moremi, Sanctuary Chief's Camp has been reformed and remodelled, now sitting in a unique reserve in Botswana's Mombo concession.
 One of the largest islands in the Okavango Delta, Chief's Island is home to a large concentration and wild variety of wildlife, for which it is renowned.
 Guests will have the opportunity to spot the 'Big Five', as well as the rarer predators such as African painted dog, and over 500 species of bird.